 Poor-quality images, which may be blurred or grainy, are less likely to be as persuasive as clear, sharp, and colorful pictures.
 The number of pictures you upload is important, especially when you provide zoomed-in images or ones taken under different lighting or weather conditions.

 5. Poor product descriptions

+Most eCommerce consumers generally know what they are looking for before they start their online search.
 A consumer who searches for an all-in-one printer and scanner is looking for an item that fits that description.
-Therefore, one important reason a consumer will choose to buy the all-in-one printer and scanner you offer, rather than the one competitors are selling, is how you describe the product.
+Therefore, the way you describe the product is one important reason why a consumer will choose to buy the all-in-one printer and scanner you offer rather than the one your competitors are selling.

 6. Poor customer service